Troubleshooting Full Filesystem or Inode Errors¶

 /tmp and so on, then the problem is most likely a failing disk.

 If disk space has been exhausted, find a way to free it up.
-This usually involves uninstalling or removing packages such as squid, or changing the settings so they use less space.
+This usually involves uninstalling or removing packages or changing the settings so they use less space.

 If the disk is failing, swap it out as soon as possible.